My Second Baby's Birth Story

 We’re having a baby

+We headed to our hospital at 1:30AM.
+It was a busy night at the hospital, so we didn’t check in to our room until 3AM.
 We were surprised to learn that I was having contractions (according to the nurse, they were strong) every three minutes.
 I do not have a high pain tolerance so I was shocked, because it felt like light cramping.
 The nurse started my IV but struggled to find a vein, another nurse had to come do it again.
 The second nurse was a real talent.
 I didn’t feel a thing!

 The doctor broke my water just before I got my epidural which I do not recommend for those of you who want pain relief.
 I got through it but it didn’t feel great.
-It was broken after my epidural with Margot– a lovely and painless experience.
+It was broken after my epidural with my first– a lovely and painless experience.
 The anesthesiologist came in 5 minutes later (at 5AM) to administer the epidural which was (once again) a total breeze.
 Didn’t feel a thing!

 Starting pitocin